-Weekly Department of Orthopaedics Grand Rounds will be held on Wednesday mornings throughout the fellowship year from 7:30 – 8:30 am at the UCSF Parnassus campus and fellow attendance will be expected at topics relevant to sports medicine.
+Weekly Department of Orthopaedics Grand Rounds will be held on Wednesday mornings throughout the fellowship year from 7:30 – 8:30 am at the UCSF Parnassus campus (with video conferencing available) and fellow attendance will be expected at topics relevant to sports medicine.

 UCSF Primary Care Sports Medicine (PCSM) Faculty

-UCSF Primary Care Sports Medicine Fellowship Faculty: from left, Dr. Cindy Chang, Dr. Anthony Luke, Dr. Carlin Senter, Dr. Kristin Wingfield, Dr. Robert Kennedy, Dr. Lindsay Huston, Dr. Kent Scheff, Dr. Amy White Hockenbrock, Dr. Celina de Borja, and Dr. Zachary Bailowitz.
+UCSF Primary Care Sports Medicine Fellowship Faculty: from left, Dr. Cindy Chang, Dr. Anthony Luke, Dr. Carlin Senter, Dr. Kristin Wingfield, Dr. Jonathan Chiang, Dr. Lindsay Huston, Dr. Kent Scheff, Dr. Amy White Hockenbrock, Dr. Celina de Borja, Dr. Rhonda Watkins, and Dr. Zachary Bailowitz.

 Core PCSM Faculty at UCSF